 To be able to enter Canada as a student, you must meet 2 requirements:

 - you must have a valid study permit or a letter of introduction that shows you were approved for a study permit

-- you must be attending a designated learning institution (DLI) with a COVID-19 readiness plan approved by its province or territory
+- you must be attending a designated learning institution (DLI) approved by its province or territory

-- University of Saskatchewan has an approved COVID-19 readiness plan
+- University of Saskatchewan has been approved by the Government of Saskatchewan

 Your travel to Canada will be considered essential (non-discretionary) if you have all of the required documents and your DLI is on the approved list.
-Again, USask is an approved DLI.
+Note: Both online and in-person classes are considered essential.

 As a student, your travel to Canada won't be considered essential (non-discretionary) if

 - your study program has been cancelled or suspended